Atlantic City International Airport: History

 In 1942, Naval Air Station Atlantic City was built on 2444 acre of leased private land in Egg Harbor Township, New Jersey.
 Its purpose was to train various carrier air groups consisting of fighter, bomber and torpedo squadrons.

 In August 1943, NAS Atlantic City changed its mission to strictly fighter training, consisting of low and high altitude gunnery tactics, field carrier landing practice (FCLP), carrier qualifications (CQ), bombing, formation tactics, fighter direction, night operations and an associated ground school curriculum.

-NAS Atlantic City was decommissioned in June 1958 and transferred to the Airways Modernization Board (AMB), later taken over by the FAA.
+In 1957, the Navy announced its intention to shut down the $12 million base in July 1960, but even sooner than that, NAS Atlantic City was decommissioned in June 1958 and transferred to the Airways Modernization Board (AMB), later taken over by the FAA.
 In November 1958 the then-Federal Aviation Agency, now Federal Aviation Administration (FAA), took over operations of the AMB.
 The lease transferred to the FAA and was sold for $55,000.
 Atlantic City decided to retain 84 of the 4,312 acres.
 The FAA expanded the former U.S. Navy land parcel to about 5000 acre and established the National Aviation Facilities Experimental Center research facility that eventually became the William J. Hughes Technical Center.
 The South Jersey Transportation Authority (SJTA) initially leased portions of the airport from the FAA and now serves as the airport owner and operator of the facility.

 When the Navy departed in 1958, the 119th Fighter Squadron of the New Jersey Air National Guard relocated to Atlantic City from their former base at Newark International Airport with their F-84F Thunderstreak aircraft, establishing an Air National Guard base on the site of the former naval air station.
 The current 177th Fighter Wing of the New Jersey Air National Guard has been at this location ever since.